jpursey/game-bits/README.md

 sub-libraries (organized as subdirectories).

-*  *Tier 0:* These are foundational libraries that define universal utility classes, cross-cutting funtionality common to all code, and OS-level platform abstraction.
+*  *Tier 0:* These are foundational libraries that define universal utility classes, cross-cutting funtionality common to all code, third-party wrappers and OS-level platform abstraction.
    *  [`gb_base`](src/gb/base): Every other library depends on base (even in tier 0).
 It contains utility types and classes universal across Game Bits.
       It also includes fundamental interfaces (like `Allocator`) that are